 You’ll need an electrical connection for the seat to operate the pump and heat the water in a small tank.

-People who have converted to getting their backsides washed love them!
+People who have converted to using bidets love them.

 Do I Want A Whirlpool Bath?

-That is up to your preference, but probably not.
-We know that you live a busy life.
+That’s up to your preference, but probably not.
+We know you live a busy life.
 Think about how often in your busy schedule you have time for a long bath.
 Most people use them for a week and then usage tails off.

-They also require a lot of hot water to fill, so they are not exactly environmentally friendly.
+They also require a lot of hot water to fill, so they’re not exactly environmentally friendly.
 If you have a 75-gallon whirlpool tub and a 40-gallon water heater, you can see the problem.

-But, if you are the type that loves a nice at-home spa experience when you take a bath, this is a great option for you!
+But, if you’re the type that loves a nice at-home spa experience when you take a bath, this is a great option for you!

 What Kind Of Bathtubs Are There?

-Ooh, bathtubs.
 We could talk bathtubs all day.
-They generally fall into the categories of cast iron, porcelain on steel or some kind of polymer.
+They generally fall into the categories of cast iron, porcelain on steel, or some kind of polymer.

 Porcelain on steel bathtubs are great options too, as long as the tub is properly reinforced on the bottom.
 This ensures that you don’t get an “oil-canning” sound when you’re in it.

 Polymers, such as fiberglass, are a great, low-cost option.
 Some polymers, such as fiberglass, however, may not hold up over time.
 Acrylic tubs are better, but cost more.
-Like we said, quality costs more!
+As we said, quality costs more.

-Outside of the big three, bathtubs can be made of stone, copper, or man-made composites.
-If you want to spend a lot of money, teak or cultured marble is the way to go!
+Outside of the big three, bathtubs can be made of stone, copper, or artificial composites.
+If you want to spend a lot of money, teak or cultured marble is the way to go.

 Where Does All The Water Go?